json420/degu/doc/tutorial.rst

         'Name: Value\r\n'

-    * Although Degu accepts mixed case header names from the other endpoint, the Degu server and client always case-folder (lowercase) the header names prior to passing control to 3rd-party application software
+    * Although Degu accepts mixed case header names from the other endpoint, the Degu server and client always case-fold (lowercase) the header names prior to passing control to 3rd-party RGI server application software

     * Degu :doc:`rgi` server applications must only include case-folded header names in their response tuple, and likewise, 3rd-party application